Snowpark Container Services: Working with services

 • TIMESTAMP: Shows when Snowflake collected the log.

-• RESOURCE_ATTRIBUTES: Each object in this column identifies which Snowflake service and container in the service generated the log.
+• RESOURCE_ATTRIBUTES: Provides a JSON object that identifies the Snowflake service and the container in the service that generated the log message.
 For example, it furnishes details such as the service name, container name, and compute pool name that were specified when the service was run.

 {